mburnicki/gp-scripts/README.md

 # gp-scripts Collection

-A collection of Linux scripts that can be used to create graphs from NTP loopstats and similar files.
+A collection of 'gnuplot' scripts that can be used to plot data from various log file formats, e.g. the loopstats files created by ntpd.

 For information how to install this, see: